w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

   Treasury (more information
   [here](https://research.web3.foundation/Polkadot/overview/token-economics)).
 - **Slashes:** whenever validators and nominators are slashed, a share of the slashed tokens are diverted to Treasury.
-This is a rare and unpredictable event.
+They are typically rare and unpredictable events.
 - **Transfers:** everyone can send funds to the Treasury directly.
 This is a rare event and mostly due to grantees reimbursing some of the amount they got allocated for various reasons.